-There are a wide range of UNESCO World Heritage Sites in China.
+There is a wide range of UNESCO World Heritage Sites in China.
 As of 2017, there are 52 sites included in the list.

 - Imperial Palaces of the Ming and Qing Dynasties (1987, 2004)

 - Mausoleum of the First Qin Emperor (1987)

 - Mogao Caves (1987)